-Hundreds of past and present cases of nonviolent conflict exist.
-To make these cases more accessible, the International Center on Nonviolent Conflict (ICNC) is compiling summaries of them on an ongoing basis.
+Hundreds of past and present cases of nonviolent civil resistance exist.
+To make these cases more accessible, the International Center on Nonviolent Conflict (ICNC) compiled summaries of some of them between the years 2009-2011.
 Each summary aims to provide a clear perspective on the role that nonviolent civil resistance has played or is playing in a particular case.

-The following is authored by someone who has expertise in this particular region of the world and/or expertise in the field of nonviolent conflict.
+The following is authored by someone who has expertise in this particular region of the world and/or expertise in the field of civil resistance.
 The author speaks with his/her own voice, so the conflict summary below does not necessarily reflect the views of ICNC.
-If you would like to suggest a conflict that you feel should be summarized and included on ICNC's website, please contact us at icnc@nonviolent-conflict.org and let us know.